 Notice: Chrome wheels and other chrome trim may be damaged if you do not wash your vehicle after driving on roads that have been sprayed with magnesium, calcium or sodium chloride.
 These chlorides are used on roads for conditions such as ice and dust.
+This damage would not be covered by your vehicle's warranty.
 Always wash your vehicle's chrome with soap and water after exposure.

 Notice: If you use strong soaps, chemicals, abrasive polishes, cleaners, brushes, or cleaners that contain acid on aluminum or chrome-plated wheels, you could damage the surface of the wheel(s).
 The repairs would not be covered by your warranty.
-Use only approved cleaners on aluminum or chrome-plated wheels.
+Use only GM-approved cleaners on aluminum or chrome-plated wheels.